-We are progressing work on the Better Business Case for the Marton Civic Centre and about to start a Better Business Case for the Taihape Civic Centre.
+We are progressing work on the Better Business Case for the Marton Civic Centre and have started a Better Business Case for the Taihape Civic Centre.

 We completed stage one of the upgrade on the RSA and Citizens Memorial Hall.
 This work included reroofing, asbestos removal, restoring and improving the flooring, painting, installing fire systems and heat pumps in entrance area and rewiring.
-Stage two will get underway shortly, this includes installing accessible bathrooms and new heating and cooling systems.
+Stage two is now underway, this includes installing accessible bathrooms and new heating and cooling systems.
 A building consent has been approved for this work.